demigohu/Fintrack_new/README.md

 **What you'll see in the demo:**
 - 🔗 Cross-chain bridge operations (BTC ↔ ckBTC, ETH ↔ ckETH)
-- 💼 Portfolio dashboard with real-time balances
+- 💼 Portfolio dashboard with real-time balances across all chains
 - 📱 User-friendly interface for deposits and withdrawals
 - 🚀 Native asset transfers on Bitcoin and Ethereum networks
 - 📊 Transaction history across multiple blockchains
+- 🎯 DeFi protocol integration (Uniswap, Curve, etc.)
+- 📈 Personal finance management with budgeting and goals
+- 🔄 Cross-chain asset swapping and yield farming

 ## 🏗️ System Architecture